makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

   * Start with your motivation and interests:
   * consider your previous experiences, look around at your community, explore
   * your curiosities about language and about people, and try to find
-  * what resonates with you the most.
-Building on this foundation,
+  * what resonates with you the most
   * tasks and applications in NLP that connect to your motivations & interests